Skip to content

 • Guest Lecture on Recent Techniques of Deep Learning for 3D Reconstruction

-Differentiable Rendering & Novel View Synthesis
+Differentiable Rendering: Novel View Synthesis

 • Sphere tracing and volume rendering